 The biggest Island in Spain, Mallorca, is a popular holiday destination.
 It is known for its beautiful capital Palma, and its numerous sandy beaches.
 The vast majority of tourists come here for the beach and never-ending parties.
 Though the beaches are nice, and I can’t complain about the parties, Mallorca is so much more.
 The Serra de Tramuntana Mountains, a UNESCO World Heritage Site, is just a step away from Palma de Mallorca, yet remain somewhat undiscovered.
 In fact, if you visit Mallorca in winter (or early spring and late fall), this is exactly where you should go.
 There are several beautiful historic towns, splendid treks through nature, and gorgeous views galore.
 We believe our Mallorca itinerary shows the best of each!

-- 0.2 How to Choose your Mallorca Itinerary
+- 0.3 How to Choose Your Mallorca Itinerary

-- 0.3 Traveling between Palma de Mallorca and the Tramuntana Mountains
+- 0.4 Traveling Between Palma de Mallorca and the Tramuntana Mountains

 - 1 Palma de Mallorca

 - 2 Valldemossa

 Are you planning your trip to Mallorca last minute?

 Top Hotels in Mallorca

 Petit Palace Hotel Tres – Palma de Mallorca